clairemerot/physalia_adaptation_course/README.md

 If the IP address did not change and you just want to login again, you can also right-click on the putty symbol in the taskbar (provided that you have pinned it to the taskbar) and select the session.

-You can tranfer files back and forth with Filezilla, a handy software to move files from a remote server such as the Amazon cloud or a cluster of your university.
+You can also tranfer files back and forth with Filezilla, a handy software to move files from a remote server such as the Amazon cloud or a cluster of your university.

 Open Filezilla and choose Edit -> Settings.
 Next, choose SFTP and Add the .pem key file as indicated below and click OK.
 Finally, enter the IP address and the user name and when you hit enter, it should connect you.
-Next, time, you can use the Quickconnect dropdown menu, provided the IP address has not changed in the meantime.
+Next time, you can use the Quickconnect dropdown menu, as long as the IP address has not changed in the meantime.
 Now you will see the file directory system (folders) on your local computer on the left and your folders on the amazon cloud on the right.
 You can now just drag and drop files from one side to the other.

 ## Day1: Handling NGS data: From raw reads to SNPs matrix

-Capelin data: They are taken from Cayuela et al,2020.
+Capelin: Data taken from Cayuela et al,2020.
 Molecular Ecology https://doi-org.acces.bibl.ulaval.ca/10.1111/mec.15499

 Genome assembly: For this course, we made a dummy assembly of about 90 MB (instead of about 500 MB) and 5 chromosomes (instead of 24).